Roberto De Zerbi says Brighton players must accept they are experiencing a 'tough period'

-Brighton have picked up just five points in their last six games, having only managed to put the ball in the back of their opponent’s net on three occasions.
+Brighton and Hove Albion have picked up just five points in their last six games, having only managed to put the ball in the back of their opponent’s net on three occasions.

 While backing his footballing philosophy, De Zerbi confessed ahead of his side’s trip to Burnley this weekend that they could perhaps look at winning in a different way.